dotnet/AspNetCore.Docs/aspnetcore/security/ip-safelist.md

 ## Middleware

 The `Startup.Configure` method adds the custom `AdminSafeListMiddleware` middleware type to the app's request pipeline.
-The safelist string defined in *appsettings.json* is passed to the middleware as a constructor parameter:
+The safelist is retrieved with the .NET Core configuration provider and is passed as a constructor parameter.

 ::: moniker range=">= aspnetcore-3.0"